Governors

 Governor

-Anna has worked with Estyn and has considerable experience as an external examiner of HE programmes.
-She has always retained her interest in schools not least through her experience as a school Governor.
+Anna has worked abroad in Palestine, America and Sweden.
+Working with Estyn, Anna has considerable experience as an external examiner of HE programmes.
+She continues her interest in education through her experience as a school and FE Governor.

 Learn more